-Category Fund Name Objective Total Expense Ratio (TER) (estimated) Benchmark Risk Bonds These funds tend to invest in a range of different assets.
-Atlas Active Corporate Bond The Fund aims to invest in sterling denominated fixed and variable rate securities, such as corporate bonds.
+Category Fund Name Objective Total Expense Ratio (TER) (estimated) Benchmark Risk Bonds These funds tend to invest in a range Atlas Active Corporate Bond The Fund aims to invest in sterling denominated fixed and variable rate securities, such as corporate bonds.
 These assets should give lower, but steady, growth over the long term when compared to equity investments.
 However, the value of investments can still fluctuate up and down in value.
-0.510% ABI Sterling Corporate Bond Sector Average Atlas Corporate Bond Index Tracker The investment objective of the Fund is to track the performance of the iBoxx $\pounds$ Non-Gilts (All Stocks) Index.
-0.250% (LGIM) Markit iBoxx GBP Non-Gilts (All Stocks) Atlas Over 15 Years Gilts Index Tracker The investment objective of the Fund is to track the performance of the FTSE - a government (Over 15 Year) Index.
-0.250% (LGIM) FTSE A UK Gilts >15 Years Atlas Over 5 Years Index-Linked Gilts Index Tracker The investment objective of the Fund is to track the performance of the FTSE - an index-Linked (Over 5 Year) Index.
-0.250% (LGIM) FTSE A Index-Linked >5 Years Cash funds can nvest in a range of different 'cash-like' nstruments.
-This is generally the safest type of investment but also provides the owest returns.
+0.810% ABI Sterling Corporate Bond Sector Average of different assets.
+Atlas Corporate Bond Index Tracker The investment objective of the Fund is to track the performance of the iBoxx \pounds Non-Gilts (All Stocks) Index.
+0.550% (LGIM) Markit iBoxx GBP Non- Gilts (All Stocks) Atlas Over 15 Years Gilts Index Tracker The investment objective of the Fund is to track the performance of the FTSE - a government (Over 15 Year) Index.
+0.550% (LGIM) FTSE A UK Gilts >15 Years Atlas Over 5 Years Index-Linked Gilts Index Tracker 0.550% (LGIM) FTSE A Index-Linked >5 Years Cash funds can invest in a range of different 'cash-like' instruments.
+This is generally the safest type of investment but also provides the lowest returns.
 Cash funds are not guaranteed and can fall in value.
 Atlas Cash The Fund seeks to maximise current returns consistent with the preservation of capital and liquidity through investment in a portfolio of high quality short term "money market" instruments.
 Every effort is made to invest in a way which preserves the value of your investment.
 However, the value of this Fund can go down as well as up and your investment is not guaranteed.
-0.250% ABI Money Market Sector Average
+0.590% ABI Money Market Sector Average